 Games with Alcohol: Alcohol games such as, but not limited to, beer pong, quarters and other games that promote excessive drinking of alcohol are prohibited from being played.
-Any type of pong is prohibited.
+Any type of drinking pong, including pong with non-alcoholic beverages, is prohibited.

-Guest Alcohol Policy: Non-resident guests of SUNY Polytechnic residential students are not permitted to bring alcohol to the SUNY Polytechnic campus at Utica or Albany sites, regardless of the age of the guest.
+Guest and Visitor Alcohol Policy: Non-resident and visitors of SUNY Polytechnic residential students are not permitted to bring alcohol to the SUNY Polytechnic campus, regardless of the age of the guest.